coolboy19521/AZE44/src/README.md

 ```

 Cruicial part about this function is limiting how much data is sent at any moment.
 We don't allow a queue of size more than `64 bytes`.
 This way usb does not get flooded.
 We actually did not have this logic at some point and we were losing connection between our motor driver.

+We also send the checksum here.
+As discussed earlier it is for security reasons.

 ```python
 while True: